-Tired of paying large commission fees when trading stocks?
-If you are, you should carry on reading this Trading 212 review.
+Tired of paying large commission fees when buy and selling stocks and index funds?
+If you are, you should carry on reading our Trading 212 review.

 Trading 212 Review